-FEC is used to treat breast cancer in women and men.
+FEC is a chemotherapy treatment used to treat breast cancer.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 FEC is named after the initials of the drugs used for this treatment.
 The drugs are: